Three Levels of Organizational Performance

 The Individual Level

 The individual level is the performance management level.
 This is where management looks at the performance of individuals in an organizational context.
-It focuses on skills, knowledge, rewards, recognition, , and interventions.
+It focuses on skills, knowledge, rewards, recognition, coaching, and training interventions.

 At the individual level, performance management is represented by an integrated system for continuously improving the performance of all employees.
 It measures how each employee is performing relative to others within the organizations.
 If training and development interventions are need, they can be deployed either on an individual or department level basis.